GeorgeAdamon/quest-realsense/README.md

 ![](https://github.com/GeorgeAdamon/quest-realsense/blob/master/resources/img-scripting-backend.png)

 ## Step 2: Building the librealsense.aar Android library
+### Build Process
 In order to build a Unity project using RealSense cameras for a platform other than Windows, in this case Android, the appropriate wrappers for this platform need to be built as Native Plugins, and placed inside the _**Assets / RealSenseSDK2.0 / Plugins**_ folder.

 In this case, we will have to build the librealsense.aar Plugin from the provided Java source code, based on the [official guidelines](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/android).

 In my experience, building from the Windows Command Prompt as an Administrator, using the ```gradlew assembleRelease``` [command](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/android#build-with-gradle) proved to be the most straightforward way: